 Best 5-layer 91mm Swiss Army Knife

 The 5-layer SAKs are mostly a combination of the tools in 3-layer or 4-layer SAKs.
-But there is one model that is unique – the Victorinox Cyber Tool M.
+But there is one unique model – the Victorinox Cyber Tool M.

 The Cyber Tool is aimed at technicians, people who like to tinker with electronic gadgets.
 The addition of a set of pliers, a bit wrench, multiple hex drives, and a bit case means that you can open, fix, and close many electronic gadgets.